-I apply sunscreen if I’d be stepping out and twice a week although not always consistent, I physically Exfoliate and Mask.
+I also try to Exfoliate and Mask twice a week.
 I use Clean & Clear for the “cleanse, exfoliate and moisturize” steps.

 1. Advantage Clear and Soothe Foaming Wash

-I recognised some ingredients like cocamidopropyl betaine, salicyclic acid, Aloe Barbadensis Leaf Juice power (the ’natural aloe vera’), lactic and citric acid.
-None of the ingredients ticked off my senses and I didn’t experience any side effects so I wasn’t bothered with them.
+I recognised ingredients like cocamidopropyl betaine, salicyclic acid, Aloe Barbadensis Leaf Juice power (the ’natural aloe vera’), lactic and citric acid.
+None of them ticked off my senses and I didn’t experience any side effects.

 2. Morning Energy Skin Energising Daily Facial Scrub